 Development committees act as a tool that takes care of organizational and monitoring aspects.
 This way, the rest of the board members can focus on other, no less important, tasks.

-The main areas of board development
+Top 10 areas of board development

 Development is not a straight line but a vector.
 And just like a compass, a board development committee chooses direction, or areas, for company improvement.
 Let’s look into the main areas for board development: